 In the third hypothesis, entrepreneurship education has a positive and significant effect on entrepreneurial interest, with a T-statistic value of 3.724 and a p-value of 0.000.
 Research by Mei et al. (2020) shows that entrepreneurship education increases self-efficacy in entrepreneurial decision-making, which in turn increases students' entrepreneurial interest.
-Entrepreneurship education plays a mediating role between self-efficacy and entrepreneurial intention (Mei, Lee, & Xiang, 2020).
-Ahmed et al. (2021) found that the learning and inspiration components of entrepreneurship education programs increased the perceived norms of being an entrepreneur and students' perceptions of self-control, which contributed to an increase in entrepreneurial intentions (Ahmed, Islam, & Usman, 2021).
+Entrepreneurship education plays a mediating role between self-efficacy and entrepreneurial interest (Mei, Lee, & Xiang, 2020).
+Ahmed et al. (2021) found that the learning and inspiration components of entrepreneurship education programs increased the perceived norms of being an entrepreneurial intentions (Ahmed, Islam, & Usman, 2021).
 According to Sun et al. (2023), entrepreneurship education strengthens college students' entrepreneurial mindset, which in turn increases their entrepreneurial intention.
 Intrinsic motivation also plays a moderating role in this relationship (Junhua Sun, Shi, & Zhang, 2023).
 Entrepreneurship education significantly increases entrepreneurial intention by enhancing self-efficacy, learning, and inspiration from role models, as well as the formation of an entrepreneurial mindset.
 These factors motivate individuals to start and grow businesses.